 2. Be aware of price fluctuations and set fair prices

-Prices are regularly fluctuating in the European processed fruit and vegetables market.
-The prices depend on the production in the main supplying countries.
-In cases where small number of countries dominate the world supply, price fluctuations are even higher.
+Prices fluctuate on the European processed fruit and vegetables market.
+They depend on the seasonal production volume in the main supplying countries but also on macroeconomic factors and final consumer demand.
+In cases where a small number of countries dominate the world supply, price fluctuations are even higher.
 When the yields in those countries are high, prices go down and vice versa.

 Examples of dominant suppliers and global price influencers include Brazil (orange juice), Serbia (frozen raspberries and blackberries), California (almonds and prunes), Burkina Faso (dried mango), Turkey (hazelnuts, dried grapes and dried apricots), Costa Rica (NFC pineapple juice), India (mango puree), Vietnam (cashew nut kernels) and China and Poland (concentrated apple juice).